Dulcie Cooper

 Dulcie Cooper (3 November 1903 – 3 September 1981), briefly known as Dulcy Cooper, was an Australian-born American stage actress who also performed in silent movies and later in television.

 Early life

-Dulcie Cooper was born in Sydney, New South Wales, Australia in 1903 to English parents.
-Her father, Ashley Cooper, was a newspaperman who later became interested in theater.
+Dulcie Cooper was born Dulcie Mary Robinson in Sydney, New South Wales, Australia in 1903.
+Her father, Ashley Cooper (born Cecil Augustus Robinson), was a draftsman who later became interested in theater.
 Part of her girlhood was spent in California.
 While the family resided in Vancouver, British Columbia she was given some child roles.
 Known for her curly light blonde hair, she began to perform when she was only two and half years of age.
 She played little Eva many times and also played the part of Oliver Twist.
 When she was eight her parents opted to take her out of the theater.
 A few years later she attended a performance by Marjorie Rambeau at a theater in San Francisco.
 She was given the opportunity to play the star's daughter in a drama entitled Valley of Content.
 After this, her family relented and the youth returned to the theater.